Positivity of Peterson Schubert Calculus: Poincar e duality and consequences

 In their study of certain regular Hessenberg varieties, Abe, Fujita and Zeng \cite{abe.fujita.zeng} found a beautiful closed formula for the non-equivariant Schubert expansions of the fundamental classes of these varieties.
 For the Peterson varieties discussed here, their formula states that

 see Cor.
 3.9 in {\em loc. cit.} However, since the line bundles $G \times^B \mathbb{C}_{-\alpha}$ are not globally generated, this formula involves cancellations.
 A manifestly positive formula was recently found by Nadeau and Tewari \cite{nadeau.tewari}, and further investigated by Horiguchi \cite{horiguchi2021mixed}, in relation to {\em mixed Eulerian numbers}.
-The origins of this approach lie in the realization of the Peterson variety as a flat degeneration of a smooth projective toric variety, called the (generalized) \emph{permutahedral variety}, see \cite{abe.fujita.zeng,nadeau.tewari}.
-The permutahedral variety is a regular semisimple Hessenberg variety; its cohomology ring has been classically studied e.g. by Klyachko \cite{klyachko85,klyachko95}.
+The origins of this approach lie in the realization of the Peterson variety as a flat degeneration of a smooth projective toric variety, called the (generalized) \emph{permutohedral variety}; see \cite{abe.fujita.zeng,nadeau.tewari}.
+The permutohedral variety is a regular semisimple Hessenberg variety; its cohomology ring has been classically studied e.g. by Klyachko \cite{klyachko85,klyachko95}.
 In this section we present a different algorithm, which calculates the equivariant Schubert expansion of $\iota_*[\Pet]_S$.
 The algorithm is based on \Cref{thm:expansions}, and it depends on the multiplicities $m(v_I)$ for some choice of Coxeter elements $v_I$, $I\subset \Delta$.
 The values $m(v_I)$ for a particular such choice are computed in \cref{ClassicalFormulae}.
 It would be interesting to utilize this algorithm to extend the formulae from \cite{abe.fujita.zeng,nadeau.tewari} to the equivariant setting; this will be left for elsewhere.

 \begin{prop} Fix Coxeter elements $v_I$ for each subset $I\subset\Delta$, and consider the matrices,